 Performances have taken him to renowned Early Music festivals.

 In addition to solo activities, Fabian Boreck is an enthusiastic continuo player, with the convinced view that a qualitative bass-base is essential for the voices built above it.

 In 2018, he launched the → Musica Temporalis [The Sound of Time] project.

 Due to his interest in audiophile music listening, film music and sound engineering Fabian Boreck is also asked by composers for remote recording tasks as well as studio recordings.
 His decades-long passion for improvisation makes him a sought-after artist in this field.
 He has worked with musicians and producers from Germany, Great Britain, France, Italy, the Netherlands, the USA and Australia.

-Fabian Boreck is the Assistant Principal Cellist of the Oldenburg State Orchestra (Germany), as well as a professional baroque cellist.
+Fabian Boreck is the associate Principal Cellist of the Oldenburg State Orchestra (Germany) as well as a professional baroque cellist.
 He plays on a cello by

 Jean-Baptiste Salomon as well as on a baroque cello by Konrad Stoll.